aldrickdev/Kai_Tornado_Tutorial/docs/markdown/complete_styling.md

   margin-right: 1em;
 }

+/* Selects elements with the id status-message */
 #status-message {
+  /* Sets the padding to 0.5 character widths */
   padding: 0.5em;

   /* Centers the text */
   text-align: center;
 }

+/* Selects elements with the id alarm_container */
 #alarm_container {
+  /* Extends the width of the element to 2 columns */
   grid-column: 1/3;

+  /* Sets the display to grid, with 2 equally sized columns */
   display: grid;
   grid-template-columns: 1fr 1fr;

+  /* Sets the top, right and left margins to 1 character width and the bottom to 0.5 character width */
   margin: 1em 1em 0.5em 1em;
 }

+/* Selects element with id current-alarm_container */
 #current-alarm_container {
   /* Sets the margin to auto allowing the browser to set the left and right margins to equal values */
   margin: auto;
 }

+/* Selects p elements inside of elements with the id current-alarm_container */
 #current-alarm_container > p {
+  /* Sets the bottom margin to 1 character width */
   margin-bottom: 1em;
 }

+/* Select elements with the id of set-alarm_container */
 #set-alarm_container {
   /* Sets the margin to auto allowing the browser to set the left and right margins to equal values */
   margin: auto;

+  /* Sets the top and bottom margins to 0.5 character widths */
   margin-top: 0.5em;
   margin-bottom: 0.5em;
 }

+/* Select elements that have the id of input-h */
 #input-h {
+  /* Sets the left margin to 2 character widths */
   margin-left: 2em;
 }

+/* Select buttons the are child elements of elements with the id of set-alarm_container */
 #set-alarm_container > button {
+  /* Set the top margin to 8px */
   margin-top: 8px;
 }

+/* Select elements with the id input_container */
 #input_container {
+  /* Sets the size to 2 columns */
   grid-column: 1/3;
 }

+/* Select elements with the id of input_container */
 #input_container {
+  /* Sets the display mode to grid with equally sized columns */
   display: grid;
   grid-template-columns: 1fr 1fr;

+  /* Sets the height to 8 character widths */
   height: 8em;

+  /* Sets the top margin to 0.5 character widths, and the rest to 1 character widths */
   margin: 0.5em 1em 1em 1em;
 }

+/* Select elements with the id of current-sensor-h and current-sensor-t */
 #current-sensor-h,
 #current-sensor-t {
+  /* Creates a border of a solid black line with a width of 2px, then gives corners a radius of 5px */
   border: solid black 2px;
   border-radius: 5px;

   /* Sets the font size to small */
   font-size: small;

+  /* Sets the top and bottom padding to 0 and the left and right to 0.5 character width */
   padding: 0em 0.5em;

+  /* Sets the right margin to 1 character width */
   margin-right: 1em;
 }
+/* Select element with an id of current-sensor-h */
 #current-sensor-h {
+  /* Sets the left margin-left to 2 character width */
   margin-left: 2em;
 }

+/* Select element with the id of current-input-value_container or input-button=container that is a child of an element with the id of input_container */
 #input_container > #current-input-value_container,
 #input_container > #input-button_container {
   /* Sets the margin to auto allowing the browser to set the left and right